loginov-rocks/BluetoothTerminal/README.md

 #### `void setName(const char *name)`

 Set device name.
-Optional, no name is set by default.
+Optional, by default is `Arduino` and shown only when paired according to the underlying library [documentation](https://www.arduino.cc/reference/en/libraries/arduinoble/ble.setdevicename/).
 Should be called before `bluetoothTerminal.start()`, does not have impact if called after.

 Example: